In this article we explore the similarities and differences between AWS Secrets Manager and AWS Systems Manager Parameter store. Let’s dig in!

-In AWS, Developers could store their secrets in S3 and even encrypt the data at rest and in transit.
+In AWS, developers could store their secrets in S3 and even encrypt the data at rest and in transit.
 As we know all too well, things move and evolve quickly in AWS.
 First came AWS Systems Manager Parameter Store.
-Parameter Store is a secured and managed key/value store perfect for storing parameters, secrets, and configuration information.
-And then in April, 2018 AWS announced Secrets Manager that offers similar functionality.
+Parameter Store is a secured and managed key/value store, perfect for storing parameters, secrets, and configuration information.
+And then in April 2018 AWS announced Secrets Manager that offers similar functionality.
 So how do they differ and what are their similarities?

 With KMS, and with the help of IAM, you can use policies to control permissions on which IAM users and roles have permission to decrypt the value.
 So the ability to easily encrypt your secrets is a huge feature for both Parameter Store and Secrets Manager.
 With IAM alone, you can control access to your secrets.
 Is encryption simply an extra layer of security for your secrets?
 Well, it can be, but what if encryption of your secrets is a compliance requirement?
 Well, it comes right out of the box with either Parameter Store or Secrets Manager.

 Managed Key/Value Store Services

-Values are referenceable in CloudFormation templates in both Parameter Store or Secrets Manager so you do not have to hard code your secrets!
-So there is no excuse for hard coding such things as database passwords in your CloudFormation Templates.
-Your templates are code and they should be handled with the same care, with an eye on security, as your application code.
+Values are referenceable in CloudFormation templates in both Parameter Store or Secrets Manager, so you don’t have to hard code your secrets!
+There’s no excuse for hard coding such things as database passwords in your CloudFormation Templates.
+Your templates are code, and they should be handled with the same care, with an eye on security, as your application code.
 You can store your username and password in a secret and your CloudFormation template can reference that secret so you only have a pointer to the value in your template.

-AWS Secrets Manager and Parameter Store Differences
+AWS Secrets Manager vs AWS Systems Parameter Store: The Differences

 What about key rotation for services other than RDS?
-We can use another valuable tool in the toolbox: Lambda!
-You can use AWS Lambda to write a function to rotate your keys and this is integrated directly in the Secrets Manager console.
+We can use another valuable tool in the toolbox: AWS Lambda!
+You can use Lambda to write a function to rotate your keys, and this is integrated directly in the Secrets Manager console.

-Another huge difference, and again, a win for Secrets Manager is the ability to generate random secrets.
+Another huge difference, and again, a win for Secrets Manager, is the ability to generate random secrets.
 You can randomly generate passwords in CloudFormation and store the password in Secrets Manager.
 And this is not just functionality for CloudFormation.
 The SDK can be used to do this in your application code.
 A final difference, and another win for Secrets Manager, is that secrets can be shared across accounts.